 Surface Finishing Applications

 There are a variety of surface finishing applications that accomplish different tasks.
 Below is a description of the main types of surface finishing applications that we can help you install for your job processes.
+Below is a list of the major finishing applications (on the left) paired with the type of finishing processes (on the right).
+Key:

 A group of manufacturing processes that allow large quantities of parts to be simultaneously finished.
 The goal of this type of finishing is to burnish, deburr, clean, radius, de-flash, descale, remove rust, polish, brighten, surface harden or prepare parts for further finishing.
 The two main types of mass finishing are tumble finishing (also known as barrel finishing) and vibratory finishing.
 Both involve the use of a cyclical action to create grinding contact between surfaces.
 Occasionally the workpieces are finished against each other; however, a finishing medium is typically used.
 Mass finishing can be performed dry or wet.
 Wet processes have liquid lubricants, cleaners, or abrasives, while dry processes do not.

-Surface Finishing, Profiling, or Etching
+Surface Finishing, Profiling & Etching

 Creating a desired surface finish or profile is a vital step prior to applying any coating.
 The profile consists of the anchor pattern created during the blasting process based on media, air pressure, equipment and technique used.
 The profile will directly affect subsequent coating processes such as primer and/or paint coverage and the adhesion of materials such as rubber or plastic.